On the Coherent Labelling Conjecture of a Polyhedron in Three Dimensions: Coherent Labelling of Bipyramids

-This section considers coherent labelling of bi-pyramids as an application of Theorem~\ref{theorem:PolyhedronConstruction}.
-Here we prove a theorem below. \begin{theorem} Let $\mcl{P}$ be a polyhedron which is a bi-pyramid over an $n-$gon.
-Then the edges of this polyhedron can be labelled coherently such that we have a cyclic choice of increasing anticlockwise labellings corresponding to an outward pointing normal for every face. \end{theorem} \begin{proof} First we construct a pyramid with a coherent labelling as given in Section~\ref{sec:CLIP} and then we start attaching tetrahedra for the construction of bi-pyramid using non-intersecting diagonals of the $n-$gon and previous construction in Section~\ref{sec:T2FI}.
-This completes the construction of bi-pyramids with coherent labelling. \end{proof} \begin{example}[Coherent Labelling of an Octahedron] ~\\ We can construct a coherent labelling for an octahedron as a bi-pyramid using the above tetrahedra attachments as in the previous theorem. \end{example} We have thus far proved, for pyramids (which includes tetrahedron), bi-pyramids (which includes octahedron), that there exists a coherent labelling.
+This section considers coherent labelling of bipyramids as an application of Theorem~\ref{theorem:PolyhedronConstruction}.
+Here we prove a theorem below. \begin{theorem} Let $\mcl{P}$ be a polyhedron which is a bipyramid over an $n$-gon.
+Then the edges of this polyhedron can be labelled coherently such that we have a cyclic choice of increasing anticlockwise labellings corresponding to an outward pointing normal for every face. \end{theorem} \begin{proof} First we construct a pyramid with a coherent labelling as given in Section~\ref{sec:CLIP} and then we start attaching tetrahedra to the base of the pyramid for the construction of bipyramid using non-intersecting diagonals of the base $n$-gon.
+We start with the previous construction given in Section~\ref{sec:T1FNEV} and then perform a sequence of constructions as given in Section~\ref{sec:T2FI}.
+This completes the construction of the bipyramid with a coherent labelling. \end{proof} \begin{example}[Coherent Labelling of an Octahedron] ~\\ We can construct a coherent labelling for an octahedron as a bipyramid using the above tetrahedra attachments as in the previous theorem.
+A coherent labelling of an octahedron is given in Figure~\ref{fig:Seven}.

+We have thus far proved, for pyramids (which include tetrahedron), bipyramids (which include octahedron), that there exists a coherent labelling. \end{example}